This page has information about:

-You will need a valid passport with the correct validity vignette (see below), visa sticker or biometric card and the Academy’s original Offer Letter or Confirmation of Acceptance letter.
-You should also provide your invoice for tuition fees and proof of payment of the deposit, for example, a copy of the bank transfer form: the Academy does not normally issue receipts so you should make sure you get a printed confirmation from your bank, or a screenshot of the online transaction.
+You will need a valid passport with the correct validity vignette (see below), visa sticker or biometric card and a printout of the Academy’s Confirmation of Acceptance message.
+You should also provide your invoice for tuition fees and proof of payment of the deposit, for example, a copy of the bank transfer form.
+The Academy does not normally issue receipts so you should make sure you get a printed confirmation from your bank, or a screenshot of the online transaction.
 If you have a Tier 4 vignette you can use a printout of your CAS statement which we sent to you when you applied for your visa.

 You will need to show you can pay your fees and your living costs without taking employment in the UK or claiming social benefits.
 If you have a scholarship or other financial support you must bring official confirmation of the money awarded to you.
 Remember to keep these documents in your hand luggage so that you can produce them at the immigration desk.

 You should also keep any letter which the British Embassy or High Commission sent you to confirm that you were granted a student visa; you will have to show this if you lose your passport or biometric card and need to have the visa reinstated.

 Keep a photocopy of the letters, your passport and your visa or biometric card.

 Bringing money into the UK (EU Cash Declaration Scheme)